robier/enum/README.md

 - `equal(self $enum): bool`
 - `any(self ...$enums): bool`

-Mask enum is special one so there is few more methods in that enum:
+Mask enum is special, so there are a few more methods:
 - `allInOne(self ...$except): self`
 - `contains(self $enum): bool`
 - `containsAll(self ...$enums): bool`

-Check methods description for more info.
+Check method descriptions for more info.

 ### Examples of usage